droderickb/azure-network-protocols/README.md

 ![image](https://github.com/droderickb/azure-network-protocols/assets/138819497/0c294306-e17e-4b0f-b9bb-84b6e7c90704)

 I start by creating a resource group for the virtual machines to be on.
 Then I created a subnet with two virtual machines to be attached.
-One of the virtual machine has an Os of Windows and the other is running on Linux.
+One of the virtual machine has an Os of Windows and the other is running on a Linux Server.
 </p>
 <br />